-Early Intervention: Theory and Practice 0.5 unit Prerequisite: completion of 10.0 units of university credit including CHYS 3301
+Early Intervention: Theory and Practice

-An examination of current research, trends and issues in the field of early intervention i.e., services for children with special needs aged 0-6 years.
+Prerequisites: completion of 10.0 units of university credit including two of CHYS 2251/3351/3352/4451, CHYS 3301 and all specific prerequisites as noted for CHYS 3301 and admission to the Bachelor of Arts (Child and Youth Study) An examination of current research, trends and issues in the field of early intervention i.e., services for children with special needs aged 0-6 years.
 The major emphasis will be on the integration of theory and practice.
 Program delivery and best practice models, professional roles, and the integration of services will also be considered.

-Psychosocial Care of Children, Youth and Families in Health Care Settings
+Psychosocial Care of Children, Youth and

-Families in Health Care Settings0.5 unitPrerequisite: completion of 10.0 units of university creditincluding CHYS 3314 and 3315, and admission to theBachelor of Arts (Child and Youth Study)
+Families in Health Care Settings

+Prerequisite: completion of 10.0 units of university credit including CHYS 3314 and 3315, and admission to the Bachelor of Arts (Child and Youth Study)

-An overview of theory, research and practice related to the care of children, youth and families in health care settings, with particular emphasis on child life professional practice.
+An overview of theory, research and practice related to the care of children, youth and families in health care settings. with particular emphasis on child life professional practice.
 Content related to assessment, intervention and professional responsibility will be emphasized.

-Special Topics in Child and Youth Study 0.5 unit Prerequisites: completion of 10.0 units of university credit including CHYS 2211 and PSYC 2222 or approval of the department
+Special Topics in Child and Youth Study

+Prerequisites: completion of 10.0 units of university credit including CHYS 2211 and PSYC 2222 or approval of the department